qkzk/fm/development.md

 - Go to a location with a single key in shortcut mode.
   Shortcuts are displayed with a single key like "b /dev".
 Pressing `b` will move to "/dev".
 - Execute an action with a single keypress in context mode.
 Same as above !
+- Use pdftoppm & pdfinfo to preview pdf files.
+Faster, less code, more stable.
+  Doesn't crash anymore when a .pdf file is encrypted but can be read by every one.

 #### Changelog